masseyis/chess-coach/README.md

 Enjoy the training!
 - Engine depth ≈ how far Stockfish searches; higher depths play stronger (e.g., depth 4 ~500 Elo, depth 14 ~1500 Elo) but may take a little longer to reply.
+- Game summaries appear after the result (win/loss/draw) with a headline, recap, and 2–3 concrete practice ideas.